 4 ways to configure Office 365 external sharing

 When configuring external sharing you can choose between the four options below:

-Each level includes all the levels below it.
+Each level includes all the levels above it.
 For instance, if you allow anonymous links, you are also allowing external users.